dralgroup/mlatom/README.md

 `python3 -m pip install -U MLatom`

 # How to use this code
-The main program that is located in the `MLatom_GICnet/MLatom.py`.
+The main program is located in the `MLatom_GICnet/MLatom.py`.

-To run it, please use a Python that satisfies the basic requirements that can be found in http://mlatom.com/download/.
+To run it, please use Python which satisfies the basic requirements that can be found at http://mlatom.com/download/.
 Tensorflow is also required to run the GICnet implementation.
 We recommend version 2.4, which is tested by us.
 Later versions might also work but with tons of warnings from Tensorflow...

 After the zip file of the pre-trained models is unzipped, you can find a folder called Models.
 We provide the trained GICnets for tc=10 and 20, under subfolders named with corresponding molecules.